 An EGI Cloud Site based on Synnefo is an ordinary Synnefo installation with some EGI-specific integration components.
 There are no additional requirements placed on internal site architecture.
 You will need however to install the following extra services.

-SNF-OCCI: Which is an an implementation of OCCI 1.1 (OCCI 1.2 support will be available shortly) as a bridge to kakaki, synnefo cli.
+SNF-OCCI: Which is an implementation of OCCI 1.1 (OCCI 1.2 support will be available shortly) as a bridge to kamaki, the synnefo cli.

-ASTAVOMS: is the extension to synnefos astakos authentication services that handles a pool of user accounts to that are bind to a user authenticated via VOMS.
+ASTAVOMS: is the extension to the synnefos astakos authentication services that handles a pool of user accounts that bind to a user authenticated via VOMS.

-SNF-CDMI: Which is an implementation of CDMI Spec on top of pithos ~Okeanos storage service.
+SNF-CDMI: Which is an implementation of the CDMI Spec on top of the pithos ~Okeanos storage service.

 SNF-SSM: Which is a script that publishes to apel ssm usage records.

-SNF-VMCATCHER: Which is the implementation of vmcatcher to use kakaki and snf-image to import images on your Synnefo installation.
+SNF-VMCATCHER: Which is the implementation of vmcatcher to use kamaki and snf-image to import images on your Synnefo installation.

 Please note that astavoms is required for both SNF-OCCI and SNF-CDMI to work as they redirect to that service to authenticate a user.
 Note that Synnefo does not support VMs with Logical Volumes.